Theatre: Early modern and modern theatre in the West

 One of the big changes was the new theatre house.
 Instead of the type of the Elizabethan era, such as the Globe Theatre, round with no place for the actors to prepare for the next act and with no "theatre manners", the theatre house became transformed into a place of refinement, with a stage in front and stadium seating facing it.
-Since seating was no longer all the way around the stage, it became prioritized—some seats were obviously better than others.
+Since seating was no longer all the way around the stage, it became prioritised—some seats were obviously better than others.
 The king would have the best seat in the house: the very middle of the theatre, which got the widest view of the stage as well as the best way to see the point of view and vanishing point that the stage was constructed around.
 Philippe Jacques de Loutherbourg was one of the most influential set designers of the time because of his use of floor space and scenery.

 Because of the turmoil before this time, there was still some controversy about what should and should not be put on the stage.
 Jeremy Collier, a preacher, was one of the heads in this movement through his piece A Short View of the Immorality and Profaneness of the English Stage.
 The beliefs in this paper were mainly held by non-theatre goers and the remainder of the Puritans and very religious of the time.
 The main question was if seeing something immoral on stage affects behaviour in the lives of those who watch it, a controversy that is still playing out today.

-The seventeenth century had also introduced women to the stage, which was considered inappropriate earlier.
-These women were regarded as celebrities (also a newer concept, thanks to ideas on individualism that arose in the wake of Renaissance Humanism), but on the other hand, it was still very new and revolutionary that they were on the stage, and some said they were unladylike, and looked down on them.
+The seventeenth century also introduced women to the stage, which was considered inappropriate earlier.
+These women were regarded as celebrities (a new concept stemming from ideas on individualism that arose in the wake of Renaissance Humanism) yet their presence on stage was still revolutionary.
+Consequently, critics viewed them as unladylike and some looked down upon them.
 Charles II did not like young men playing the parts of young women, so he asked that women play their own parts.
 Because women were allowed on the stage, playwrights had more leeway with plot twists, like women dressing as men, and having narrow escapes from morally sticky situations as forms of comedy.